-Knowledge Exchange at ICMS
+Knowledge Exchange at the ICMS

-Home > Knowledge Exchange at ICMS
+Home > Knowledge Exchange at the ICMS

-Knowledge Exchange at ICMS
+Knowledge Exchange at the ICMS

-Through our funding opportunities and Knowledge Exchange (KE) initiatives, ICMS supports and promotes interactions that maximise the impact of the mathematical sciences.
+Through our funding opportunities and Knowledge Exchange (KE) initiatives, the ICMS supports and promotes interactions that maximise the impact of the mathematical sciences.
 Our current activities are listed below, and we are flexible in the support we can offer.

 Our aim is to support the community, so we are keen to engage with anyone interested in KE.
 If you would like to organise a KE event, discuss ideas or shape future activities, please get in touch with our Knowledge Exchange Manager Lauren Hyndman.